pphilippersson6/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-This is a very simple website where you can play the classic Rock, Paper, Scissors game versus a computer.
+This is a very simple website where you can play the classic Rock, Paper, Scissors game, built with HTML, CSS and JavaScript.
+You play against the computer.
+The winner is determined by the classic game-rules.
 Try it yourselves here! [  NAMN OCH LÄNK TILL MIN HEMSIDA!!!]

 ![Am i Responsive] LÄNK till bild i readme img

+# Usage

+##
+To play the game, you open the `index.html` file in your web browser.
+You enter your name in the alertbox that comes up on the site.
+Then the game begins.

+You choose between the three options, **rock**, **paper** or **scissors**.
+Then, cklick the **Submit answer** button.
+The computer choses also an option randomly, and then you can see who wins the game.

+The game keeps track of the score for the player, computer and the number of ties, and the statistics are shown below.

+If you win a round, the text "You win!" will appear, and the background is highlighted in green.

+If you tie, the text "It is a tie!" appears, and the background is highlighted in yellow.

+If you lose against the computer, the text "Computer wins!" appears, and the background is highlighted in red.

+## Game Rules

+The rules of Rock, Paper, Scissors are very simple.

+Check the rules below:

+- The rock beats scissors
+- Scissors beats paper
+- Paper beats rock
+- If you make the same option, then the game is a tie

 # User Experience (UX)

 ##
 - The wireframe for this game/website is designed in [Miro](https://miro.com).
-The wireframe is a good fallback if you dont know how to build your website.
+The wireframe is a good referencs if you are unsure how to build or design your website.
-So - you can fall back to the wireframe and look what you should do next.
+You can use it to structure up what you should do next for an example.
+A wireframe is recommended to create for every project you begin with.

 ![Wireframe]( BILD!!)

 ## Color choice